 GUIDE TO ABU DHABI | ABU DHABI FACTS

-If you are staying at Dubai then you can catch a public Bus or Taxi to reach here.
+If you are staying in Dubai then you can catch a public Bus or Taxi to reach here.
 Intercity Bus from Dubai runs at every 20 minutes and is very comfortable, have luggage facility, air-conditioned and takes around 2 hours to reach Abu Dhabi.
 You can take this Intercity bus from Ibn Battuta Metro station or Ghubaiba Bust station of Dubai and drop to Abu Dhabi’s Al Wahdah Mall Bus station.
 One way fare for an adult is 25 AED approximately.
 Check more about Intercity buses on the official RTA site.

 BEST TIME TO VISIT – October to April.
 December to February is peak tourist seasons with many open ripe-markets, Christmas markets, Art & Craft markets.
 These markets are usually held on weekends at beach fronts, water-fronts, and gardens.
 One of the most famous is Ripe Market at Umm Al Emarat Park.